evgeniums/cpp-validator/docs/index.md

 An [element](#element) or a [property](#property) of [object](#object) the validation must be applied to.
 Members can be either direct (single level depth) or nested (multi level depth).

 ##### *Object*
 Variable that must be validated.
-It can be a scalar variable, C++ object or container.
+It can be either scalar variable, C++ object or container.

 ##### *Sample object*
 Sample variable whose [member](#member) must be used as [operand](#operand).